kvmani/tabular_ml/docs/user_guide.md

 ## Troubleshooting

 - **Backend reachable?** Use the Configuration panel’s dataset registry list to confirm the frontend is connected to the backend.
-- **No datasets listed?** Refresh the list from the Dataset panel; the hook will reload the Titanic sample if the store was cleared.
+- **No datasets listed?** Refresh the list from the Dataset panel; the hook will reload the Titanic sample if the store was cleared and will pin a blocking alert if the bundled CSV was not shipped with the release.
 - **Different hostname/port?** Set `VITE_API_BASE_URL` in the frontend environment to the desired API origin.
 The hook first honours this variable, then applies the dev heuristics (5173 → 8000 / Codespaces suffix swap), and finally defaults to the current origin, so overrides are only required for true cross-domain deployments.